 The superior colliculus is the part of the brain that keeps you oriented in space and has some control over your eye muscles.
 It has the potential to make a person’s vision more sensitive if it malfunctions.

 The brain uses three systems: the inner ear vestibular system, the sense of touch and the sense of sight.
 These help people determine and understand where they are relative to the things around them.

 If your vestibular system is not operating correctly, your brain receives conflicting information from the vestibular and visual systems.
 To compensate, your brain may increase its sensitivity to the visual system, which can result in light sensitivity.

 Following a brain injury, a person will usually have a combination of these problems.
 Fortunately, they can be treated.

 Neuro-optometric rehabilitation is a customized treatment program for patients who have visual deficits due to physical disabilities and TBIs.
 Neuro-optometric rehab aims to strengthen any reduced visual skills so that the patient can continue engaging in daily activities, like reading and driving, and enjoy a higher quality of life.

 A neuro-optometric rehabilitation optometrist evaluates many functions of the visual system, such as how the eyes work together as a team.
 Treatment options may include using filters and prisms, and customized visual exercises to strengthen the eye-brain connection.
-To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.